MIFUNEKINSKi/CloudClearingAPI/INVESTMENT_SCORING_METHODOLOGY.md

 ---

+## ⚠️ IMPORTANT CORRECTION (October 6, 2025)

+**This documentation has been validated and corrected to accurately reflect the implemented system.**

+**Key Changes:**
+- **Removed**: Fake scaling factors (×1.81, ×2.5, ×3.0) that were never implemented
+- **Corrected**: Satellite data is now properly used as PRIMARY base score (0-40 points)
+- **Updated**: All threshold values (BUY ≥40, WATCH ≥25, PASS <25) to reflect actual system behavior
+- **Replaced**: Fictional examples with real test results from integrated validation
+- **Verified**: Infrastructure and market multipliers (0.8-1.2x, 0.9-1.1x) match code implementation

+**Previous Issue**: Documentation described a satellite-centric system, but the implementation was ignoring satellite data and producing artificially high scores (71-95 range) with no differentiation.
+This has been corrected.

+**Validation**: All examples and calculations in this document now reflect the actual `corrected_scoring.py` implementation, tested with real Earth Engine data.

+---

 ## 🎯 Executive Summary

 CloudClearingAPI transforms satellite imagery, infrastructure data, and market intelligence into actionable real estate investment scores (0-100) with confidence levels (20-90%).
 The system monitors **39 regions across Java island** on a weekly basis, analyzing land use changes, infrastructure proximity, and property market dynamics.